Table of Content

 In addition, the variation between the chromatograms of sample PLGA-A in a mobile phase of THF and a mobile phase of DCM was much more significant.
 In a mobile phase of DCM, sample PLGA-A did not elute from the column properly for several possible reasons that were mentioned earlier: sample sticking to the column, incomplete dissolution, or sample is not present at all.
 In a mobile phase of THF, analysis of sample PLGA-A provided evidence that eliminated two of those possibilities.
 As shown in Figure 5, a sample is clearly present and it is more than adequately soluble.
 The right-angle light scattering and RI signals increased from nothing to 2.4 mV and 68 mV, respectively.
 In the case of sample PLGA-A, the mobile phase of THF provided two benefits; 1) it helped sample PLGA-A to elute from the column set properly and 2) it offers a higher dn/dc value, and hence stronger light scattering and RI detector responses.

 A visual summary of the two analyses of samples PLGAE and PLGA-A is shown in Figures 6 and 7.
 Figure 6 displays the RI signals for sample PLGA-A and sample PLGA-E in both mobile phases, while Figure 7 displays the right angle light scattering signal for sample PLGA-A and sample PLGA-E in both mobile phases.
 There was a significant improvement in detector response for each sample; both detector signals for sample PLGA-E in a mobile phase of THF are about four times that of the respective signal in a mobile phase of DCM.
 Sample PLGA-A, which was not observed in a mobile phase of DCM, produces strong detector responses in a mobile phase of THF.
-Again, the mobile phase is the single factor that contributed to this stark improvement in data between the two analyses for a given sample.
+Again, the mobile phase is the single factor that contributed to this stark improvement in data between the two analyzes for a given sample.

 Figure 6.
-Overlay of refractive index chromatograms in DCM for samples PLGA-E (purple) and PLGAA (red) and in THF for samples PLGA-E (black) and PLGA-A (green)
+Overlay of refractive index chromatograms in DCM for samples PLGA-E (purple) and PLGAA (red) and in THF for samples PLGA-E (black) and PLGA-A (green).

 Figure 7.
-Overlay of right angle light scattering chromatograms in DCM for samples PLGA-E (purple) and PLGA-A (red) and in THF for samples PLGA-E (black) and PLGA-A (green)
+Overlay of right angle light scattering chromatograms in DCM for samples PLGA-E (purple) and PLGA-A (red) and in THF for samples PLGA-E (black) and PLGA-A (green).

 The molecular characterization data for sample PLGA-A and sample PLGA-E in mobile phases of THF and DCM is shown in Table 1.
 It must be remembered that although the detector response was not as strong in a mobile phase of DCM, the molecular data measured for sample PLGA-E is similar to that achieved in a mobile phase of THF.
 This is mainly attributed to the sensitivity of the OMNISEC system, which is capable of measuring low molecular weight materials with low dn/dc values.
 No data was measured for sample PLGA-A in a mobile phase of DCM.

 Table 1.
-Molecular characterization data for samples PLGA-E and PLGA-A in mobile phases of DCM and THF; Mz, Mw, Mn in Da
+Molecular characterization data for samples PLGA-E and PLGA-A in mobile phases of DCM and THF; Mz, Mw, Mn in Da.

 |Sample (mobile phase)